simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 ## GitHub: Your Hub for Code Repositories

 **GitHub**, a platform renowned for its open-source hosting, offers a versatile range of tools for both open-source and private repositories.
-Acquired by Microsoft in 2018, it has transformed into a holistic platform for software development.
+Acquired by Microsoft in 2018, it has transformed into a overall platform for software development.
 As of 2026, GitHub remains the world's largest code hosting platform with over 120 million developers.

 {{< youtube id="T6o3Ci8Ieag" >}}